 Lisa Helfend Meyer

-Lisa Helfend Meyer, founding partner of Los Angeles-based Meyer, Olson, Lowy and Meyers.
+Los Angeles Divorce Trial Attorney Lisa Helfend Meyer, founding partner of Los Angeles family law firm Meyer, Olson, Lowy and Meyers.
 Married and the parent of a special-needs child, she is a strong advocate for the rights of children as well as for the rights of parents.
 She is highly regarded as an expert in move-away cases; contested adoptions; non-marital parental disputes; child abuse; parental alienation syndrome; visitation disputes; attachment theory and appropriate time-share arrangements for young children; drug and alcohol dependency; and children with special needs.
 She conducts workshops regarding divorce, child custody and pre- and post-nuptial agreements.
 She represented Abbie Cohen Dorn in a landmark case on the child visitation rights of disabled parents.